 72N.B.
 It was reported that the Alien Registration and Immigration laws were amended recently to abolish fingerprinting for all foreign residents and make illegal stays in Japan a separate offense from illegal entry.
 (The Japan Times, August 14, 1999)

-72Samarn Laodumrongchai, "Thai Migrant Workers in Taiwan," paper presented at the International Workshop could be even below the minimum standard guaranteed under the labor law.
+73Samarn Laodumrongchai, "Thai Migrant Workers in Taiwan," paper presented at the International Workshop.